Frequently Asked Questions

 Governmental entity broadly means all state agencies and political subdivisions (cities, counties, special districts), the legislature, public education and state-funded higher education institutions, and the judiciary.

-A public body is a board, commission, or committee that posts notices or holds meetings.
+A Body is a board, commission, or committee that posts notices or holds meetings.

-According to the Open and Public Meetings Act, Utah Code 52-4-103(7), a public body is "any administrative, advisory, executive, or legislative body of the state or its political subdivisions that: is created by the Utah Constitution, statute, rule, ordinance, or resolution; consists of two or more persons; expends, disburses, or is supported in whole or in part by tax revenue; and is vested with the authority to make decisions regarding the public's business.
-Public body "does not include a: political party, political group, or political caucus; or conference committee, rules committee, or sifting committee of the Legislature."
+According to the Open and Public Meetings Act, Utah Code 52-4-103(7), a Body is "any administrative, advisory, executive, or legislative body of the state or its political subdivisions that: is created by the Utah Constitution, statute, rule, ordinance, or resolution; consists of two or more persons; expends, disburses, or is supported in whole or in part by tax revenue; and is vested with the authority to make decisions regarding the public's business.
+Body "does not include a: political party, political group, or political caucus; or conference committee, rules committee, or sifting committee of the Legislature."

-Is the address for the public body the meeting or hearing location address?
+- Is the address for the Body the meeting or hearing location address?

-What public bodies are required to post their notices on the Utah Public Notice Website?
+- What bodies are required to post their notices on the Utah Public Notice Website?

-A state public body (defined as "an administrative, advisory, executive, or legislative body of the state") is required to post "minutes that have been approved by the public body that held the open meeting" within three business days after approving the written minutes.
+A state Body (defined as "an administrative, advisory, executive, or legislative body of the state") is required to post "minutes that have been approved by the Body that held the open meeting" within three business days after approving the written minutes.
 In addition, a copy of any public materials distributed at the open meeting must also be posted to the website.
 Audio recordings made during an open meeting must be made available via the website within three business days either by posting them as an attachment or by linking to a website where they are posted.

-The provisions for posting approved minutes and handouts on the UPNW also apply to a specified local public body (defined as "a legislative body of a county, city, or town").
+The provisions for posting approved minutes and handouts on the UPNW also apply to a specified local Body (defined as "a legislative body of a county, city, or town").
 Audio recordings must be available in the office but are not required to be posted on the website.

 A city of the fifth class (population between 1,000 and 10,000) or a town (population under 1,000) is encouraged to comply with the posting of minutes and public materials but is not required to comply until January 1, 2015.